Professional Licensure Applicants

 Professional licensure is granted to any applicant who meets the requirements for professional registration.
 There are two categories of full professional licensure: professional engineer (P. Eng.) and professional geoscientist (P. Geo.).

-To be eligible for registration as a professional member, an applicant shall, in addition to any other requirements of the Act, 2008, the Regulations, 2011, and the By-Laws, meet the requirements for:
+To be eligible for registration as a professional member, an applicant shall, in addition to any other requirements of the Engineers and Geoscientists Act, 2008, the Engineers and Geoscientists Regulations, 20124 and the By-Laws, meet the requirements for:

 - Academic Qualifications